 Introduction

-[write out full name of DICOM] (DICOM) creates a uniform standard of properties that series of standard properties in imaging which.

-DICOM was initially created as a set of standard properties that helps facilitate communication between multiple vendors and technologies in medicine.
+The Digital Imaging and Communications (DICOM) standard creates a technical protocol for the storage and transmission of medical images and helps facilitate communication between multiple vendors and technologies in medicine.
 Modern treatment planning systems (TPS) often contain many features which exist to reduce potential confusion when working with medical images.

-In today’s world, there are often circumstances which require changing certain properties of the DICOM images to better enable their use within the clinic.
+In radiotherapy clinics, there are often circumstances which require changing certain properties of the DICOM images.
 As a commonly seen case in stereotactic radiosurgery, all MRI images (T1, T2, FLAIR) acquired within the same study will have the same frame of reference, or ‘Frame of Reference Unique Identifier (UID)’.
 This is a feature based on the understanding that the images are acquired in the same location.
 Unfortunately, this also means that any motion which occurs between scans cannot be corrected, as both images share the same Frame of Reference UID.
 To ‘break’ this inherent registration, the DICOM value for Frame of Reference UID must be changed on each scan one wishes to register.

-Changing any DICOM value can be a difficult task for users who are not overly familiar with the process, and stressful for those who are, with the inherent fear of accidentally changing a different attribute.
-Certain programs allow for this: MIM [ref] allows the user to anonymize DICOM and change certain values, but this also rewrites many other DICOM attributes, Raystation [ref] allows the used to assign to new frame of reference to an exam, but this is the only attribute that can be changed.
+Changing any DICOM value often requires expert knowledge of the file structure and specialized software, and is prone to error.
+Attributes can be modified unintentionally, or files can be corrupted and hard to recover.
+Commonly used software can modify a subset of DICOM file attributes.
+For example MIM [ref] allows the user to anonymize DICOM and change certain values, but this also rewrites many other DICOM attributes, Raystation [ref] allows the used to assign to new frame of reference to an exam, but this is the only attribute that can be changed.

-For this reason, we have created the Unlink program.
+We have created the Unlink program which provides a commonly required DICOM modification which is not readily available in commercial software..
 The simple interface offers the option to change three potential values: the Frame of Reference, Series Instance UID, and/or Study Instance UID.
 Users can specify which modality they would like to change and use the built-in unzip/unzip and run if files need to be extracted before being changed.
 This program, built in C#, is designed to run on any Windows based computer and is publicly available at www.GitHub.com/BrianMAnderson/Unzip_Unlink_CSharp.

 Materials and Methods